-Oak wilt is a fungal pathogen (Ceratocystis fagacearum) killing thousands of oak trees in North American forests and woodlands each year.
+Oak wilt is a fungal pathogen (Bretziella fagacearum) killing thousands of oak trees in North American forests and woodlands each year.
 The fungus is able to spread from infected to healthy trees by underground roots and two groups of insects; the sap and bark feeding beetles.

 Oak wilt is highly susceptible in all species of red oak species, including the northern red oak (Quercus rubra), northern pin oak (Quercus ellipoidalis), and the Spanish oak (Quercus falcata).
 Fungal mats found on infected trees are transferred to the beetles bodies while feeding and then carried to other trees.

 Oak wilt has been reported throughout the northwestern United States, along the Great Lakes region and southwest as far as Texas.
 This pathogen does not occur in Canada and as a result the Canadian Food Inspection Agency regulates the importation of oak materials.

 Impacts of Oak Wilt

 - Once a tree is infected, the disease can progress rapidly, with some trees dying within a year.

 - Eliminates oak tree populations that have ecological importance for stabilizing slopes, limiting soil erosion and reducing air pollution.

 - Acorns from oak trees are a valuable commodity for wildlife species.